 Google Search.
-About 50% of recruiters use search engines like Google to research about their job candidates.
+About 50% of recruiters use search engines like Google to research their job candidates.
 So make sure that Google gives the right information to them.
 They could make a judgment based on what they see in the results.
 Try to search yourself online to check information about you.

 Credit Check.
 If you are applying for a job that requires handling money, hiring managers will likely ask consent to perform a credit check to make sure to can be trusted.

-Employers and hiring managers want to make sure that they would hire the right person for a certain job, so make sure you can provide them clean, impressive background.
+Employers and hiring managers want to make sure that they would hire the right person for a certain job, so make sure you can provide them a clean, impressive background.

 2. Some Vacancies May Not Be Available Offline

 Gone are the days when companies would post job openings on their physical stores and offices.
 These days, companies would rather post online aside from local newspapers for job openings.
 If you want to land a good job you need to maximize your job searching by being online as well.

 Jobvite 2015 Recruiter Nation study shows that a whopping 92% of recruiters use online channels specifically social media in sourcing candidates.
 Joining groups and communities for job searchers would be an opportunity for you to find the right career to take.

 3. Interview Questions Maybe Different Than Your Last Application